What are the dangers of online shopping?

 - Tip: Even if the website has a really good design, this is unfortunately no guarantee that it is trustworthy.
 If it is a new shop or a shop that you don’t know, Google it, look at its ratings (but check that it has a lot of different ratings and that they weren’t all created in a short period of time), or contact the provider first by email, chat, or phone.

 - Payment by credit card: Make sure that the website is trustworthy and secure.
-Among other things, you can tell by the “SSL” symbol in the address line.
+You can recognise this, among other things, by the designation "SSL" in the address line SSL encryption (Secure Socket Layer).
+This can be recognised by the security symbol (lock) in your browser window or by the fact that the internet address called up begins with "https" instead of "http".
 Never enter your PIN for cash withdrawals online.
 After you have placed your order, check the amount that was charged and, if necessary, immediately lodge a complaint with your credit card company regarding the deduction.

 You will find additional helpful services for shopping online under the following links.
 If you already have a problem with a purchase you made online, then register here.
 Would you like to protect yourself against such problems in the future?
 Then take a look at these options.